Influenza

 Who is at risk?

-Children under 5, adults 65+, pregnant people, and those with chronic health conditions are at highest risk for serious complications including pneumonia.
+Children under 5, adults 65+, pregnant people, and those with chronic health conditions are at highest risk for serious complications including pneumonia and hospitalization.

 What you can do